First Unitarian Congregation of Toronto: Building

 In 1993, the building underwent extensive renovations.
 The main space, named Sunderland Hall, was changed from an east-west to a north-south orientation.
 Workman Hall, which used to back on to Sunderland Hall as a disused stage was remodelled as a separate space and meeting area.
 Office and classroom spaces were updated and expanded.
 An airy narthex was added on the side of the building facing St. Clair including a tower with a stained glass window commissioned for the renovated building.
 The work is entitled Radiance, Reflection, Revelation by artist Sarah Hall.
 It was later nominated for the Ontario Arts Council's Jean Chalmers Award as the single largest commission for a stained glass work in the Toronto area.

 In September 2007, the city's heritage preservation committee proposed that the building be designated as a heritage property along with eight other church properties in the neighbourhood.
 At the request of the church's board of trustees, this designation was deferred until the church members could confer on the matter.

 Governance

-The congregation is led by a nine-member Board of Trustees including a President and Vice-President.
+The congregation is led by a nine-member Board of Trustees including two Co-Presidents and a Vice-President.
 There is also a Treasurer, considered an ex-officio Board member.
 Trustees are elected by the congregation to three-year terms with the possibility of one renewal.
 Minister(s) of the church are considered as employees and are not members of the Board (although they frequently attend board meetings).
 The Board is responsible for forming policy, making decisions on behalf of the congregation and monitoring the congregation's operations within those policies.
 All Trustees are volunteers.

 The congregation holds annual meetings to elect new Board members and review and approve the annual budget.
 Other issues affecting the entire congregation are also voted upon, as the need arises, at special meetings of the congregation.